Use Private Network Interface on Confluent Cloud

 auto_assign_ips = true

-Create ENIs using AWS CLI
+Create ENIs using the AWS CLI

 The following is an AWS CLI script to create ENIs.
-You need to have AWS CLI installed to run the script.
+You need to have the AWS CLI installed to run the script.

 create_aws_enis_with_permission.sh